 Wear your panty and bra only once before you wash them.
 Use a mild detergent to wash your underclothes, so that you do not put yourself at risk of infection and irritation in that area.
 If possible, change your underwear twice daily.
 Wearing the same underwear for long can make it soggy and moisture is the storehouse of infections.
 Be sure not to wear tight intimates; cotton is a preferred material.

 Personal Hygiene Rule No 3- “Down There”

-Cleaning your vagina is perhaps the most important personal hygiene rule that every woman must follow.
+Cleaning your intimate areas is perhaps the most important personal hygiene rule that every woman must follow.
 Ironically, this one area is most often neglected.
 Women genitals are very sensitive and require special attention and care.
 Using only water or soap is not sufficient to maintain proper vaginal hygiene.
 Instead, branded feminine wash is a must to prevent irritation, itchiness, dryness, and infection.
-We recommend using VWash Plus for your intimate needs.
-Simply use it daily during bathing, after urination, and every time after sexual intercourse.
-While, VWash Plus is a pHbalanced expert hygiene wash, and is safe to be used during menstruation and pregnancy, consult your gynecologists before use.
+Simply use it daily during bathing, after urination, and every time after you make love.

 Personal Hygiene Rule No 4- Your Tresses

 While shampooing your hair daily is not recommended as it strips hair of its natural oils, washing your tresses every 2-3 days is important to keep your hair and scalp healthy.
 If you suffer from dandruff or lice, then take necessary action at the earliest.
 Also, it’s essential that you get your hair trimmed regularly.